beesness/game/README.md

 6. **Can I lend honey to other players?**

 	Yas.
 As long as you trust them to pay their debt back...
+7. **What happens if I buy 2 queens?**

+	You can get bees at 1/3 of their normal price.

 ## License